-For Step 2 CS, the ratings received from the standardized patients and from the physician note raters are retrieved, re-summed, and reconverted into final scores to verify the accuracy of the original outcome.
-Encounters and patient notes are not re-rated, and videos are not reviewed during the recheck.
+For Step 2 CS, the ratings received from the standardized patients and results from the patient notes are retrieved, re-summed, and reconverted into final scores to verify the accuracy of the original outcome.
+Encounters and patient notes are not rerated, and videos are not reviewed during the recheck.